visciang/mbs/README.md

 Soon or later most medium sized organization reach the point where they have to **standardize and normalize the CI / CD workflow** across products, teams etc.

 Someone goes to the "million multi-repository jungle" and internal artifact hell versioning / compatibility matrix, while others opt to a single mono-repo or few of them.
 It's a matter of trade offs, considering the projects organization, teams, products, silos, people locations / offices, etc.
-In general, no matter if you go for a single mono-repo or few projects oriented mono-repos, you need the glue (a standardized one) to keep things sorted and manageable, to make the dev (and ops) life easier / deterministic.
+In general, no matter if you go for a single mono-repo or few projects oriented mono-repos, you need a standardized glue to keep things sorted and manageable, to make the dev (and ops) life easier / deterministic.

 ### Terminology
 - **Toolchain**: defines your "build" / "deploy" recipes, standardized and parameterizable.